Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Evaluation Approaches

 Neural Metrics are metrics computed by neural models.
 Neural methods improve the evaluation effectiveness in terms of adaptability compared with word-overlap metrics, but they require an additional training process. \cite{su2015learning} used an RNN and a CNN model to extract turn-level features in a sequence and give the score. \cite{tao2018ruber} proposed Ruber, which was an automatic metric combining referenced and unreferenced components.
 The referenced one computed the similarity between generated response representations and ground truth representations, while the unreferenced one learned a scoring model to rate the query-response pairs. \cite{lowe2017towards} learned representations of dialogue utterances using an RNN and then computed the dot-product between generated response and ground truth response as an evaluation score. \cite{kannan2017adversarial} and~\cite{bruni2017adversarial} used the discriminator of a GAN framework to distinguish the generated responses from human responses.
 If a generated response achieved a high confidence score, this was indicative of a human-like response, thus desirable.

-Evaluation of open-domain dialogue systems is a hot topic at present and many researchers cast their eyes on this task recently. \cite{bao2019know} evaluated the generated responses by designing two metrics.
+Evaluation of open-domain dialogue systems is a hot topic at present and many researchers cast their eyes on this task recently.
+Some papers introduce two or more custom evaluation metrics for better evaluation, such as response diversity, response consistency, naturalness, knowledgeability, understandability, etc., to study "what to evaluate". \cite{bao2019know} evaluated the generated responses by designing two metrics.
 One was the informativeness metric calculating information utilization over turns.
 Another was the coherence metric, which was predicted by GRUs, given the response, context, and background as input.
 Likewise,~\cite{akama2020filtering} designed scoring functions to compute connectivity of utterance pairs and content relatedness as two evaluation metrics and used another fusion function to combine the metrics. \cite{pang2020towards} combined four metrics in their automatic evaluation framework: the context coherence metric based on GPT-2; phrase fluency metric based on GPT-2; diversity metric based on n-grams; logical self-consistency metric based on textual-entailment-inference. \cite{mehri2020usr} proposed a reference-free evaluation metric.
 They annotated responses considering the following qualities: Understandable (0-1), Maintains Context (1-3), Natural (1-3), Uses Knowledge (0-1), Interesting (1-3), Overall Quality (1-5).
 Furthermore, a transformer was trained on these annotated dialogues to compute the score of quality.

-~\cite{gao2020dialogue} leveraged large-scale human feedback data such as upvotes, downvotes, and replies to learn a GPT-2-based response ranker.
-Thus, responses were evaluated by their rankings given by the ranker. \cite{deriu2020spot} also evaluated the dialogue systems by ranking.
-They proposed a low-cost human-involved evaluation framework, in which different conversational agents conversed with each other and the human's responsibility was to annotate whether the generated utterance was human-like or not.
-The systems were evaluated by comparing the number of turns their responses were judged as human-like responses.